Elevator Constructor Apprentice FAQ

 - How do I become eligible for an interview?

-Applicants who receive a score of 70% or higher will be scheduled for an interview.
+Applicants who receive a score of 70% or higher on the aptitude test will be scheduled for an interview.
+Correct responses on the tool assessment will count toward the final score on the interview.

 - What can I expect during the interview?